linyongliang2018/xxl-job/doc/XXL-JOB-English-Documentation.md

 ### Description of executor attributes

-    Appname: the unique identity of the executor cluster,executor will registe automatically and periodically by appname so that it can be scheduled.
+    Appname: the unique identity of the executor cluster,executor will registe automatically and periodically by appName so that it can be scheduled.
     名称: the name of ther executor,it is used to describe the executor.
     排序: the order of executor,it will be used in the place where need to select executor.
     注册方式:which way the schedule center used to acquire executor address through;